Healthy Homes Assessment Hastings Central

 Hastings Central Moisture Ingress & Drainage

-Protecting your rental property from moisture isn’t just about the inside; you have to make sure there is somewhere to allow surface, rain as well as groundwater to move, and also stop it from getting into the building.
-When it is damp and moisture, it’s frequently not apparent that it can become a big problem and cause damage to your investment and affecting your tenant’s health.
+Making sure your rental property is protected from moisture isn’t just about the inside of the building but you must make sure there is somewhere to allow surface, rain and underground water to flow, and to prevent it from getting inside.
+When it is about damp and water, it’s typically the things you don’t notice that could be a huge problem and cause damage to your investment and affecting the tenant’s health.

-Properties that are rented must be equipped with effective drainage for the removal of rainwater, storm water and groundwater, with an appropriate runoff or outfall.
-Making sure that the water has a location to go, and that it doesn’t sit beneath buildings is a vital aspect of maintaining your property’s dry.
+Rental properties need to be equipped with effective drainage to remove rainwater, storm water, and ground water.
+This includes an appropriate runoff or outfall.
+Making sure that water has a location to go, and also that it doesn’t sit beneath structures is an important aspect of making sure your property is dry.

-In addition to the drainage system that will prevent moisture from entering, if your rental has an enclosed gap between floorboards and the ground, a ground water barrier must be put in place when it’s reasonably practicable to install it.
+In addition to a drainage system to avoid moisture from entering, if your apartment has an enclosed gap between floorboards and soil, a ground-water barrier should be put in place if it is reasonably practicable to do so.

-The ground-moisture barrier usually a polythene sheet laid over the ground, to block any moisture that is present in the ground from accumulating into the structure.
-It also helps in preventing moisture damage to the underfloor insulation.
+An underground moisture barrier typically a polythene sheet laid over the ground to stop any moisture in the ground from entering the structure.
+It also helps prevent moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection